This profile provides CUPE members with information about the sector they work in from a national perspective.

 Declining government funding and an increasingly corporate mindset among PSE administrators have contributed to an increased reliance on precarious forms of employment by universities and colleges.

 Research by CUPE shows that 54 per cent of faculty appointments in Canadian universities have been contract, rather than permanent.
 Part-time, casual or temporary terms of work are also growing in support work as well.
 In some cases, universities and colleges are using attrition to get around collective agreement language preventing layoffs in order to replace permanent positions with casual and temporary positions.

 Outsourcing and privatization

 Privatizing or contracting out services is another favourite tactic of administrators.
 The majority of Canadian post-secondary institutions engage in contracting out.
 At some institutions, entire sectors such as food service and custodial services have been contracted out to companies that pay workers very low wages and fail to provide good benefits and pensions.
-For instance, 75 per cent of Canadian universities and colleges have contracted out their food services.

 The extent of privatization includes student instruction.
 At several universities, private, for-profit colleges offer courses that can be used toward public university degrees.
 A number of for-profit, private colleges have also signed deals that allow them to offer students a diploma from a publicly-funded college when they complete their studies.

 Many CUPE locals are fighting against the contracting out of services currently provided by members.
 In NB, a local representing custodians was decertified through contract flipping in 2020-2021.
 In Ontario, CUPE had success in bringing back in house contracted out services such as academic support services, food services, cleaning and maintenance at several universities.